Search API Connector Documentation

 - switch to ‘compact’ or ‘grid’ report style.
 The algorithm for the default single-row output takes a little longer to run, since it needs to process and flatten all the nested data into a single row.
 Other output styles are faster as they don’t perform this extra flattening.

-- use the field editor to reduce the number of fields printed into your sheet.
+- use the field editor or JMESPath filters to reduce the number of fields printed into your sheet.

 Restricted User Agent